top of page

 III.
 Nerveusment rhythmé

-Alicia Keys (*1981): If I Ain´t Got You (Arrangement for Cello and Piano)
+Alicia Keys (*1981): If I Ain´t Got You (arrangement for Cello and Piano, Wolf Kerschek)

-Giovanni Sollima (*1962): Lamentatio for Violoncello solo and Voice
+Giovanni Sollima (*1962): Lamentatio for Cello solo and voice

 Free Improvisation, Duo Anouchka & Katharina Hack